 David, a young man who lived at YouthCare many years ago, still remembers the holidays he spent with us.
 His story renews a bit of hope in all of us.

 David is a graduate student at the University of Washington studying to get his master’s degree in social work.
-But over ten years ago, he was a homeless youth living on the streets of the University District.
+But over ten years ago, he was living on the streets of the University District.

-When he was young, David battled a childhood of constant instability and family conflict.
+David grew up amidst constant instability and family conflict.
 At thirteen, he entered the foster care system.
 The next five years were a blur, and, like so many other youth in foster care, he left the system on his eighteenth birthday with little resources or support to make it on his own.
 The streets became home.

 He found temporary refuge staying in abandoned houses with friends.
 He endured—until witnessing the death of a close friend.
 It was a wake-up call.
 “I knew I had to change course,” says David.
 “I didn’t want to be homeless and die at age thirty”